SPORTING LIFE U16 PROVINCIAL RACE SERIES 2018

 The U16 program also develops ski specific physical and mental skills and continues to develop the athlete’s technical and tactical skills.

 - The total of the competitor’s points earned in all series races will determine his / her placing in the Provincial Series and the top three male and female Provincial Series point holders will receive awards.

-Calendar Updates: Any changes to the U16 Calendar will posted on the calendar section of the website.
+Calendar Updates: Any changes to the U16 Calendar will posted on the calendar section of the website

 - Each competitor must be a member in good standing of an Alberta Alpine club and registered with Alberta Alpine for a National Competitor

-- Each coach must be a member in good standing of the Canadian Ski Coaches Federation (CSCF) or the Canadian Ski Instructors Alliance.
-A minimum of Development (Level 2) coach certification is recommended for each club’s U16 Head Coach.
+- Each coach must be an Accredited ACA CSC coach.
+A minimum of Development Level Certified coach certification is recommended for each club’s U14 and U16 Head

 - The use of crash helmets is strongly recommended for coaches and

 - The use of mouth guards and back protectors specifically designed for Alpine Ski Racing is strongly recommended for all